 Injuries that have been found to constitute great bodily harm in some Illinois cases have included the following: multiple bruises all over the victim’s body, combined with cuts and lacerations, and a diagnosis from the victim’s doctor that the victim suffered multiple contusions, a closed head injury, and leg abrasions.
 Injuries including broken bones and loss of teeth have also been found be great bodily harm.
 Note however, in one case, a single stab wound to the victim’s shoulder was not found to be sufficient for an aggravated battery charge, and was instead a battery.
 In re J.A., 336 Ill.
 App.
 3d 814, 815 (2003).

 Although most cases of aggravated battery are charged as class 3 felonies, cases that involve victims suffering great bodily harm are usually charged as more serious felonies and carry stiffer sentences.
+Also, if the Aggravated Battery occurs during a domestic dispute, the charges are more severe as well.

 Contact a Chicago Defense Lawyer